• Skip to primary navigation

 Here are some frequently asked questions in relation to this:

-“Do I have to have a counselling qualification to enter the Foundation Year of the Pesso Boyden Training?”
+Must I have a counselling qualification to enter the Foundation Year of Training?

-“Do I have to have a counselling qualification to continue past the UK Foundation Training to Full Pesso Boyden Training?”
+Must I have a counselling qualification to continue to Full Pesso Boyden Training?

 The Pesso Boyden training consists of a one year ‘Foundation Training’ followed by a further two year ‘Full Training’.
 Participants can choose to attend just the Foundation Training of one year, or to complete the Full Training, which comprises Foundation and Full Training, taking three years in total.